You dumped me after taking advantage of me: Lady calls out comedian Broda Shaggi

 - Adewalespicyjay also added that the comedian dumped her when he got tired of her and ignored her for another girl

-Just like September, the month of October is starti g to look like it will not be scandal free as popular comedian and actor, Broda Shaggi has been dragged on social media.
+Just like September, the month of October is starting to look like it will not be scandal-free as popular comedian and actor, Broda Shaggi has been dragged on social media.

-A young lady identified as Adewalespicyjay took to Instagram with a post which revealed that dating someone like the comedian is unexplainable.
+A young lady identified as Adewalespicyjay took to Instagram with a post revealing that dating someone like the comedian is unexplainable.

 He lied to me